 Ms. Angela Haga

 Angela serves as the Executive Secretary for the Center of Excellence in Mathematics and Science Education.
 She is also the Assistant Director for the Tennessee Governor's School for Scientific Models and Data Analysis here at E.T.S.U.
 She is a native of the Southwest Virginia area, and currently resides with her two daughters in Bristol, TN.
-Angela is a graduate of Honaker High School in Honaker, Va and brings many skills to her new position.
-She has a wide array of work experience, including: administrative assistant, rental car manager, substitute teacher, finance specialist, customer service associate, executive administrative assistant, and executive secretary.
-Her hobbies include: crafting, interior decorating, gardening, reading, cooking/baking, and tennis.
+Angela is a graduate of Honaker High School in Honaker, VA and brings many skills to her new position.
+She has a wide array of work experience, including: executive administrative assistant, office manager, rental car manager, substitute teacher, finance specialist, customer service associate, and executive secretary.
+Her hobbies include: crafting, interior design, gardening, reading, cooking/baking, and tennis.
 She loves to travel when time allows.